IR35 explained: what self-employed contractors need to know in 2026

 If your client is a medium or large private sector company or any public sector body

-The client (the company you work for) is responsible for determining your IR35 status and issuing you with a Status Determination Statement (SDS).
-They must assess the contract and working practices and tell you whether they consider you inside or outside IR35.
-If they determine you are inside IR35, the fee payer (often the agency or the client themselves) deducts income tax and national insurance before paying you.
+The client you're working for is tasked with determining your IR35 status and issuing a Status Determination Statement (SDS).
+They need to assess both the contract and working practices to decide if you're inside or outside IR35.
+If inside, the fee payer, usually the agency or the client themselves, deducts income tax and National Insurance before paying you.

-A company is "medium or large" if it meets two or more of: turnover over £10.2 million, balance sheet over £5.1 million, more than 50 employees.
+A company is considered "medium or large" if it meets two or more of these: turnover over £10.2 million, a balance sheet exceeding £5.1 million, or more than 50 employees.

 If your client is a small company

-If the client company is small (below two of those thresholds), responsibility for determining IR35 status falls back to you — specifically to your limited company.
-You are responsible for deciding whether you are inside or outside IR35 and accounting for any additional tax if you are inside.
+For small companies (below two of the thresholds), the responsibility to determine IR35 status falls to you — specifically, your limited company.
+You're responsible for deciding your status and handling any additional tax if you're inside IR35.

 The three key IR35 tests

-Whether a contract is inside or outside IR35 comes down to three main factors established through case law:
+Whether a contract is inside or outside IR35 depends on three main factors established through case law:

 1. Substitution

-Can you send a substitute to do the work in your place?
-If your contract includes a genuine right of substitution — meaning you can send another qualified person to carry out the work if you are unavailable — that points strongly towards being outside IR35.
-An employee cannot send a substitute; a contractor can.
+Can you send a substitute to do the work instead of you?
+If your contract genuinely allows substitution — meaning you can send someone else qualified to do the work if you're unavailable — that strongly indicates being outside IR35.
+An employee can't send a substitute, but a contractor can.

-The key word is "genuine."
-A client who would refuse any substitute in practice, regardless of what the contract says, means substitution is not genuine, and HMRC will see through it.
+The key is "genuine."
+If a client would always refuse any substitute, regardless of what the contract says, substitution is not genuine, and HMRC will spot this.

 2. Mutuality of obligation (MOO)

-Is the client obliged to offer you work, and are you obliged to accept it?
-In an employment relationship, there is a mutual obligation: the employer provides work and the employee turns up and does it.
-An independent contractor has no obligation to accept future work from the client, and the client has no obligation to keep offering it.
+Is the client required to offer you work, and are you required to accept it?
+In employment, there's a mutual obligation: the employer provides work, and the employee shows up to do it.
+An independent contractor has no obligation to accept future work from the client, and the client isn't obliged to keep offering it.

-If your contract includes clauses obliging both parties to offer and accept ongoing work, that suggests employment rather than self-employment.
+If your contract obliges both parties to offer and accept ongoing work, this suggests employment rather than self-employment.

 3. Control

-Who controls how, when, and where you do the work?
-If the client dictates your hours, tells you exactly how to do the job, requires you to work on-site every day, and supervises you closely, that looks like employment.
-A genuine contractor decides how to do the work and is only accountable for the result.
+Who decides how, when, and where you work?
+If the client dictates your hours, tells you exactly how to do the job, requires you to be on-site daily, and closely supervises you, it looks like employment.
+A true contractor decides how to do the work and is only accountable for the result.

-If you set your own hours, decide your own methods, and work across multiple clients, those are strong indicators of independence.
+If you set your own hours, choose your methods, and work for multiple clients, these are strong signs of independence.

 Other factors HMRC considers